Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 Within the last few years, Google has strengthed the authority of websites that have SSL and weakened those that don’t.
 SSL certification is a basic way to secure your website from prying eyes.
 You can tell whether you have SSL certification or not by going to your website and checking to see if your URL is “HTTP” or “HTTPS” — if it’s “HTTPS”, then it has SSL certification already.

-With Carrot, all of our websites add SSL for FREE.
+With Carrot, all of our websites automatically include SSL for FREE.

 SSL SEO Rankings